SACHSTech/careers-in-computer-science-Ajuaman/README.md

 **Description and Responsibilities**

 The role of the cybersecurity analysts is to protect organizational infrastructure such as computer networks, company hardware, software, and networks from cybercriminals and hackers.
 These hackers intend to steal or damage sensitive information from companies, and usually sell it to other hackers.
-These analysts use various programs and tools to assist them with their tasks such as port-scanners, special operating systems, and programming knowledge.
+Cybersecurity analysts use various programs and tools to assist them with their tasks such as port-scanners, special operating systems, and programming knowledge.
 At a small company, a cybersecurity analyst might expect to perform a variety of cybersecurity tasks.
 At larger organizations, one might specialize as one part of a larger security team.
 Some examples of responsibilities that cybersecurity analysts would have on a daily basis would be investigating security breaches, locating network vulnerabilities, performing ethical hacking, and installing security software.
+They are also tasked with researching new IT trends and keeping updated with new security software.

 ### Skills: Technical and Non-Technical